abd-abdur/LazYdrobe/README.md

 Navigate to the query editor section of your DBMS.

 ### Step 6: Copy the entire SQL script provided in this repository
+Ensure that the SQL file named database_setup.sql is present in the repository.
+The path should be path/to/LazYdrobe/database_setup.sql.

+Open your MySQL-compatible database management system (DBMS).
+Navigate to the query editor section of your DBMS.
+Copy the entire SQL script from the database_setup.sql file located in the repository.
 Paste the copied script into the query editor.
 Run the script by clicking the 'Execute' button or using the appropriate command (usually F5 or Ctrl + Enter).
 This will create the database, define tables, and insert sample data.

 ### Sample SQL Script Overview
 The SQL script contains the following components: